SBN-ALCF/sbn_parsl/README.md

 ### Adding Parsl

-To actually submit work with Parsl, you need to define a `runfunc` for at least the final `Stage` added to the `Workflow`.
+To submit work with Parsl, you need to assign a `runfunc` for at least the final `Stage` added to the `Workflow`.
+Runfuncs for SBND and ICARUS data & simulation workflows are provided within the `sbn_parsl.components` module, so users may not need to implement these themsevles.
 The `runfunc` must have the minimal function signature in the extended example below, and should return a list of Parsl `File` objects.

 ```python
 ...